High Conservation Values

 In order to communicate to stakeholders the processes we have undertaken to identify these values and to provide details on our proposed approach to HCV assessment and management of HCV Forests, we have produced a Draft ‘Strategy for Assessing and Maintaining High Conservation Values’.

-Specifically the consultation and refinement of VicForests High Conservation Value Strategy will lead to the following outputs:
+The refinement and input towards VicForests High Conservation Value Strategy will lead to the following outputs:

 1.A list of HCV Definitions, critical for field identification and assessment of HCV